rpominov/git-backup-action/README.md

 1. Generate a key `ssh-keygen -t rsa -f git-backup -q -N ""`
 2. Add public key to where your backup will go
-3. Put privite key into `GIT_DEPLOY_KEY` secret of the repository you want to backup
+3. Put privite key into `SSH_PRIVATE_KEY` secret of the repository you want to backup

 ## Example config

 ```
-name: Backup Git Repository
+name: Repository backup

 on:
   push: